Advanced Nuclear Power Reactors

 The Pu & DU fuel is metal, and obtained from used light water reactor fuel.
 However, all transuranic elements are removed together in the electrometallurgical reprocessing so that fresh fuel has minor actinides with the plutonium.
 Fuel stays in the reactor about six years, with one-third removed every two years.
 Breeding ratio depends on purpose and hence configuration, so ranges from 0.72 for used LWR recycle to 1.23 for breeder.
 Used PRISM fuel is recycled after removal of fission products.
 The commercial-scale plant concept, part of an 'Advanced Recycling Center', uses three power blocks (six reactor modules) to provide 1866 MWe.
 See also Electrometallurgical 'pyroprocessing' section in Processing Used Nuclear Fuel information paper.

-A variant of this is proposed to utilise the UK's reactor-grade plutonium stockpile.
+A variant of this is proposed to utilize the UK's reactor-grade plutonium stockpile.
 A pair of PRISM units built at Sellafield would be operated initially so as to bring the material up to the highly-radioactive 'spent fuel standard' of self-protection and proliferation resistance.
 The whole stockpile could be irradiated thus in five years, with some by-product electricity and the plant would then proceed to re-use that stored fuel over perhaps 55 years solely for 600 MWe of electricity generation.
 GEH has launched a web portal in support of its proposal.

 Westinghouse LFR